chinitoo/pushEnv/README.md

 - 🚀 Zero dependencies on external services

 ### 2️⃣ As a CLI (team sync tool)
-- 🔐 **AES-256-GCM encrypted** `.env` file sync across your team
+- 🔐 **Zero-knowledge encryption** — We can't see your secrets, only you can decrypt them
-- ☁️ **Managed cloud storage included** — zero config, works out of the box
+- ☁️ **PushEnv's managed cloud included** — No setup, no AWS/S3 config needed
 - 📜 **Version control** for your environment variables
-- 🔓 **End-to-end encrypted** — secrets never leave your machine unencrypted
+- 🔓 **End-to-end encrypted** — Encrypted on your machine before upload
 - 🎯 **No accounts required** — just install and go

 **Why PushEnv?** Get the power of Doppler/Vault without SaaS lock-in.
-No accounts, no dashboards, no subscriptions.
-Cloud storage is included!
+Your secrets are encrypted client-side with your passphrase - we never see them in plaintext!

 ### PushEnv vs dotenv